White Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Dylan Cease takes the mound for the Chicago White Sox on Saturday at Tropicana Field against Taylor Walls and the Tampa Bay Rays.
-First pitch is at 4:05 PM ET.
+Randy Arozarena and the Tampa Bay Rays face Luis Robert and the Chicago White Sox at Tropicana Field on Sunday.
+First pitch is at 1:40 PM ET.

-The Rays have been listed as -200 moneyline favorites for this matchup against the White Sox (+165).
-The matchup's over/under has been set at 7 runs.
+Bookmakers list the Rays as -150 favorites on the moneyline, while giving the underdog White Sox +125 moneyline odds.
+A 7.5-run total is set in this contest.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.